SuperCompUCSD/SuperCompUCSD.github.io/content/pages/scc.md

 ## Student Involvement

-Team applications are live and can be found [here](https://na.eventscloud.com/scc26).
-Applications are due on April 15th, 2026 at 11:59 p.m.
-All skill levels are welcome to apply, and selected team members receive class credit for Fall 2026.

 ![Team Involvement Timeline](/images/scc-involvement-timeline.png)

 if you’re interested in joining, and have questions about the competition, please contact our officers over discord, or @ ucsdsupercomputing@gmail.com.
 If you have further questions about this program, please contact Mary Thomas (mpthomas@ucsd.edu).